Zudoku/peable/README.md

 #KNOWN BUGS#

 - Creating a new map crashes/malfunctions game.
-- Guest Selection window doesn't work.
 - Decorations are a mess. (should be completely redone.
 - When placing shops, sometimes you need to click twice.
 - Some models are not facing the right way.
-- Road ID is not found for some reason.
 - Roads can be built through terrain.